upendra1997/upendra1997.github.io/content/posts/putting-yourself-out.md

     appendFilePath: true # to append file path to Edit link
 ---

-I have never been consistent with my writing and I wish to become better at writing; and Internet is a place where we can express ourself. so this is me being accountable and putting myself out.
+I have never been consistent with my writing and I wish to change it to become better at writing; and Internet is a place where we can express ourself. so this is me being accountable and putting myself out.

 Now, I will be trying to write about: